 On April 29, 2019, the Company acquired Citoxlab, a non-clinical CRO, specializing in regulated safety assessment services, non-regulated discovery services, and medical device testing.
 With operations in Europe and North America, the acquisition of Citoxlab further strengthens the Company's position as a leading, global, early-stage CRO by expanding its scientific portfolio and geographic footprint, which enhances the Company's ability to partner with clients across the drug discovery and development continuum.
-The purchase price of Citoxlab was \$490.4 million, net of \$36.7 million in cash, which was funded through a combination of available cash and proceeds from the Company's DSA reportable segment.
+The purchase price of Citoxlab was \$490.4 million, net of \$36.7 million in cash, which was funded through a combination of available cash and proceeds from the Company's Credit Facility.
+This business is reported as part of the Company's DSA reportable segment.

-Ар ril 29, 2019
+April 29, 2019

-(in thousands)
+(ir thousands)

 Trade receivables \$ 35,405

 Inventories 5,282

 Other current assets (excluding cash) 13,917

 Property, plant and equipment 88,605

 Goodwill 280,161

 Definite-lived intangible assets 162,400

 Other long-term assets 20,063

 Deferred revenue (15,278)

 Current liabilities (46,081)

 Deferred tax liabilities (27,458)

 Other long-term liabilities (22,624)

 Redeemable noncontrolling interest (4,035)

 Total purchase price allocation \$ 490,357